xavwashere/YAGDDB/README.md

 - /daily - Shows the current daily level (uses `create_level_embed()`).
 - /weekly - Shows the current daily level (uses `create_level_embed()`).
-- /search level - Searches for a level with the specified level name/ID.
+- /search level <name> - Searches for a level with the specified level name/ID.
-- /search user - Searches for a user with the specified username/ID.
+- /search user <name> - Searches for a user with the specified username/ID.
 - /demonlist - Shows the top 10 levels on the Demonlist (https://pointercrate.com).
 - /leaderboard - Shows the top 10 players on the Demonlist leaderboard (https://pointercrate.com)
+- /checkmod <name> - Checks the specified user's moderator status.

 # Running